JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ### 5 Considerations
 ### 5.1 Weightings
+The four defined concept now must meet the variable requirements that are defined in the Set of Requirements.
+The fixed requirements will not weight in in this part of choosing a final concept, because every concept must meet those requirements.
+At first the weighting factors of the variable requirements will be determined in table below.
+These factors will be used in the score table.
 ```
 | Variable requirements 								   | 1 | 2 | 3 | 4 | Total |
 | 1.
 NAO can have at least three different social conversations with the user.	   | 1 | 1 | 1 | 1 |   4   |